javierandrango/VagrantVirtualMachine/vagrant/Readme.md

 2. Who are the most popular article authors of all time?
 3. On which days did more than 1% of requests lead to errors?

-A pdf file was created to present the report.
+An HTML file was created to present the report.

 ## 2. under development
 Under development